xdmvdlsvxz35927/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clear and concise code that's easy to read, understand, and maintain.
 Remember, you're not just writing code for computers but also for fellow humans who will interact with it long after its initial creation.
 Optimize for readability, modularity, and resilience against future changes.
 And always remember, premature optimization is the root of all evil."

 In essence, keep it simple, make it readable, and focus on creating robust solutions that can evolve with time.

+# 2024-02-05
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
+This quote serves as a reminder that while efficiency is important in programming, it should not be prioritized too early in the development process.
+Instead, focus on writing clear, maintainable code first, and optimize only when necessary, based on data and identified bottlenecks.
+It's about striking a balance between writing good code and achieving optimal performance, ensuring you don't overcomplicate things or waste time optimizing parts that have little impact on overall performance.